spritsail/jackett/README.md

 [![Build Status](https://drone.spritsail.io/api/badges/spritsail/jackett/status.svg)][drone]

-[Jackett](https://github.com/Jackett/Jackett) running in Alpine Linux, with only the bare essentials required to run.
+[Jackett](https://github.com/Jackett/Jackett) dotnet build, running in Alpine Linux, with only the bare essentials required to run.

+**This is an experimental dotnet build of Jackett.
+Proceed with caution**

 ### Usage